 The National Physical Activity Plan has a vision: One day, all Americans will be physically active and they will live, work, and play in environments that facilitate regular physical activity.

 The Plan is a comprehensive set of policies, programs, and initiatives that aim to increase physical activity in all segments of the American population.
 The Plan is the product of a private-public sector collaborative.
 Hundreds of organizations are working together to change our communities in ways that will enable every American to be sufficiently physically active.
+The plan is ultimately guided by the Board of Directors for the National Physical Activity Plan Alliance, a 501c3 nonprofit organization.

 The Plan aims to create a national culture that supports physically active lifestyles.
 Its ultimate purpose is to improve health, prevent disease and disability, and enhance quality of life.The National Physical Activity Plan is comprised of recommendations that are organized in eight societal sectors: